MicrosoftDocs/Viva/Viva/insights/manager-insights/connectedness.md

 ---

 title: Best practices for manager connectedness
-description: Workplace Analytics shares best practices with managers about connecting with their teams and employees
+description: Get best practice recommendations for managers about connecting with their teams and employees
 author: madehmer
 ms.author: helayne
 ms.topic: article